IIIAJRIII/PatternAnalysis-2025/recognition/P7-3D-Improved-UNET-45274008/README.md

 * **Evaluation Metric:** The primary metric is the **Dice Similarity Coefficient (DSC)**, as required by the project.
 The `dice_metric_per_class` function in `predict.py` calculates this score for each foreground class (1-5) and averages them.

+* **Post-Activation Residual Blocks:** Due to time constraints pre-activation residual blocks were not implemented and opted to stay with post-activation version.

 #### 5.2 Dataset
 **Pre-processing**
 The pre-processing pipeline in `dataset.py` is lightweight: